JunYang2021/MetCohort/README.md

 ![](./images/tar_emp.png "Targeted Extraction")

-_Note_: The feature detection of isomers or coeluting compounds in targeted extraction may be worse than the untargeted mode.
+_Note_: The feature detection of isomers or coeluting compounds and integration in targeted extraction may be worse than the untargeted mode.

 ### View Results